 Share the Gospel through Romans 6:23

 The way Christians present the Gospel varies from culture and tradition.
 Although the style and interpretation may evolve, God’s word never changes (Hebrews 13:8).
 Indeed, salvation is only through Jesus because no one comes to the Father except through Him (Hebrews 13:8; John 14:6).

-The One-Verse Evangelism (OVE) is a practical way to literary illustrate man’s salvation using Romans 6:23 as a reference.
-It was first introduced in the late 1990s and a proper illustration was published in 2000 through Randy D. Raysbrook, NavPress.
-It is divided into seven keywords that you can use to ask a person you are sharing the Gospel with:
+One-Verse Evangelism (OVE) is a practical way to illustrate man’s salvation using Romans 6:23 as a reference.
+It was first introduced in the late 1990s by Randy D. Raysbrook, NavPress.

 How to draw & illustrate One-Verse Evangelism

-Ask, “Does it feel God is far away?”
-If the person says “Yes,” say “sin separates us from God.”
+Ask, “Does it feel like God is far away?”
+If the person says “Yes,” say, “sin separates us from God.”
 Then draw two opposing cliffs with a gap in between.

 Circle this word and ask what thoughts come to mind.
 Explain that death in the Bible always means some kind of separation.